dovecot/documentation/source/settings/core.rst

    If enabled, will emit warning to logs.
 If a disabled scheme is used, an error is logged.

-   Notably, any explicitly plaintext schemes (such as PLAIN), CRAM-MD5 and DIGEST-MD5 are not affected by this setting.
+   Notably, any explicitly cleartext schemes (such as PLAIN), CRAM-MD5 and DIGEST-MD5 are not affected by this setting.

 .. dovecot_core:setting:: auth_anonymous_username